arrizer/MagicMirror/README.md

 - `country`: Full name of the country of the city for which you whish to display weather forecast
 - `units`: Choose between `"celsius"` or `"fahrenheit"` for temperature units

+### Stocks

+Displays current prices of stocks and other financial instruments from Yahoo! finance.

+Configuration keys:

+- `quotes`: Array of objects with the following keys:
+  - `symbol`: A stock symbol (search at finance.yahoo.com to)
+  - `title`: A title that is displayed

 ### MVG Live

 Real-time public transport departures for munich (MVG stations only).
 Displays U-Bahn, S-Bahn, Tram and Bus departures in real-time for all MVG stations (see http://www.mvg-live.de/).
 You need to obtain an API keys.
 Unfortunately there is no way to register directly, but you can ask MVG for a key via e-mail.